fr3em1nd/android-recyclerview-json-example/README.md

-# OTA-Exam
+# android-recyclerview-json-example

-An Android application that displays exam levels and activities in a clean, scrollable list.
+A beginner-friendly Android app demonstrating RecyclerView, JSON parsing, and View Binding in Kotlin.

 ## Features